okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 ### Before we begin

-This doc assumes a basic knowledge of the Okta entity model and uses Okta terminology such as "org" and "Universal Directory" when describing key concepts and configurations.
+This doc assumes a basic knowledge of the Okta data model and uses Okta terminology such as "org" and "Universal Directory" when describing key concepts and configurations.
 For more information on these entities and how they relate to each another, see the following resources: